 Sec.
-12.8.
+12.9.
 Alcoholic Beverage Service.

-Purchase, sale, and service of alcoholic beverages shall be subject to California state alcoholic beverage laws.
+Purchase, sale, and service of alcoholic beverages shall be subject to state alcoholic beverage laws.

 Sec.
-12.9.
+12.10.
 Possession of Firearms.

-The possession of firearms by any person in the Gaming Facility is prohibited at all times, except for federal, state, or local law enforcement personnel, or tribal law enforcement or security personnel authorized by tribal law and federal or California state law to possess firearms at the Gaming Facility.
+The possession of firearms by any person in the Gaming Facility is prohibited at all times, except for federal, state, or local law enforcement personnel, or tribal law enforcement or security personnel authorized by tribal law and federal or state law to possess firearms at the Gaming Facility.

 Sec.
-12.10.
+12.11.
 Labor Relations.

-The Gaming Activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Appendix D, and the Gaming Activities may only continue as long as the Tribe maintains the ordinance.
-The Tribe shall provide written notice to the State that it has adopted the ordinance, along with a copy of the ordinance, on or before the effective date of this Compact.
+The Gaming Activities authorized by this Compact may commence only after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Appendix B, and the Gaming Activities may continue only as long as the Tribe maintains the ordinance, which, for the avoidance of doubt, includes compliance with the ordinance.
+The Tribe shall provide written notice to the State that it has adopted the ordinance, along with a copy of the ordinance, before the effective date of this Compact.